MERTULAS/learned/README.md

 			ANN model's hidden layers are defined by this layer

 	Hyperparameters:
+			neurons:
-			neurons: indicates how many neurons the layer has
+				Indicates how many neurons the layer has

+			weights_initializer:
-			weights_initializer: determines how layer weights are started (default value is "uniform") "he_uniform":
+				Determines how layer weights are started (default value is "uniform") "he_uniform":
 							suitable_size_uniform_values * sqrt(6 / prev_layers_output_size)